gbroques/ccxmeshreader/README.md

 Currently node sets are not supported, and the optional `NSET` parameter is ignored.

 ### *ELEMENT
-Elements and their associated nodes are parsed and added to the dictionary returned by `read_inp` in the `elements` key.
+Elements and their associated nodes are parsed and added to the dictionary returned by `read_mesh` in the `elements` key.

 The `elements` key contains a dictionary where the key is the element type, and value is a list of node numbers associated to the element.